cbl/algorithm-analyzer/README.md

 This is a community project with the aim to exchange experiences among students.
 It is also designed to better understand the algorithms and how they work.

+## Contributing

+Everyone is welcome to contribute, please read the [contribution guideline](./.github/CONTRIBUTING.md) if you want to know how.

 ## Table Of Contents

 -   [Usage](#usage)